jowpurcinelli/myWork_Appointments/README.md

 ` Under development`

 ## 💻 Project
-`myWork Appointment` Is a shceduling and admin control platform where costumers can make an appointment and the work providers can organize the day schedule
+`myWork Appointment` Is a shceduling and admin control platform where costumers can make an appointment inside a platform where workers, job providers can organize the day schedule.
+This in an autoral app starting from the bottom.
+The idea is to develop the web, mobile and back-end platforms.
+Where the users can find the workers, schedule an appointment, and well...
+I am open to new ideas